idelfrides/LearningReactJS/REACT_COURSE_NOTES.md

   - `useState` is a React Hook
   - With it we can `manage the state` of a Component in a simple way
   - This Hook `works so well with events`
-  - It possible to assign an event to state changing
+  - It's possible to assign an event to state changing

 ## `CLASS 11` - PASSING EVENTS/METHODS BY PROPS